MarioChiaparini/EveryCryptography/README.md

 # EveryCryptography

-There are everything I know about Cryptography (At the moment), seriouly, everything.
+This repository is related with everything I know about Cryptography (At the moment), seriouly, everything.